Strengthen Injury Safeguards for the University of Washington Men's Basketball

 University of Washington Men’s Basketball deserves both competitive success and the strongest possible protections for its student-athletes.
 As UW competes in the Big Ten Conference, maintaining modern, high-standard athlete health protocols is essential to keeping pace with the expectations and best practices of the conference.

-This season, fans observed situations — including the injury and a pre-mature return of Desmond Claude — that raised concerns about recovery timelines and reintegration workload.
+Last season, fans observed situations — including the injury and return of Desmond Claude — that raised concerns about recovery timelines and reintegration workload.
 While we respect the expertise of medical professionals and acknowledge that injuries are part of sports, setbacks after return highlight why structured and transparent safeguards matter.

 Without clearer return-to-play and workload structures, the program risks repeating cycles of mid-season re-injury, losing roster continuity, and struggling to build consistent on-court chemistry.
 Repeated disruption affects player development, team stability, recruiting confidence, and long-term competitiveness.